tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Iterative Deepening A\* (IDA\*) search

 - Similar to A* except uses an iterative deepening approach
+- It only keeps all nodes from the start to finish in memory and uses those to compare
 - Uses less memory at the expense of higher compute time
 - Uses the $f$-cost of the smallest node that exceeded the previous cutoff